Free Shipping Over $70

 Flowers form but fruit dropsโ€”why?

-Which fertiliser is best to boost fruiting?
+Which fertilizer is best to boost fruiting?

 Can a potted lime crop well?

-Yesโ€”if the pot is large, the mix drains freely, sun is 6โ€“8+ hours, and you feed on a 2โ€“3-week cadence with seasonal flushing.
+Yes, if the pot is large, the mix drains freely, sun is 6โ€“8+ hours, and you feed on a 2โ€“3-week cadence with seasonal flushing.
+Ensure you use CompleteGrow Citrus Fertiliser regularly to support healthy growth and fruit production.

 Recommended Products